Litigation

 Vaca Muerta

 Oil and gas companies are wrecking the region of Northern Patagonia in Argentina for the gigantic Vaca Muerta fracking project.
-More than 25 companies are turning the region into a sacrifice zone the size of Belgium.
-With more than 1,700 drilling sites, the companies are destroying the environment, poisoning the people and fueling the climate crisis.
+Numerous companies are turning the region into a sacrifice zone the size of Belgium.
+The companies are destroying the environment, poisoning the people and fueling the climate crisis.

 Wisting Oil Field and Barents Sea